 And you can easily organize all the usual EDC stuff inside the two main compartments of the bag.
 They are both extra roomy, with internal pockets and sleeves for your laptop and tablet.
 In addition to that, the bag also has two zippered front pockets, for easy organization of all your smaller EDC items.

 This pack features compression straps on the sides and the bottom, which help stabilize the load, but also let you attach even more stuff to the exterior of the bag.

-The Ambor backpack is a great affordable option for you who need 17” laptop backpack.
-This pack can fit even the bulkiest devices in the dedicated TSA friendly compartment.
-And it is carry on sized, so it’s also one of the best travel backpacks under $50 to get.
+The Ambor backpack is a great affordable option for you who need a 17” laptop backpack.
+This pack can fit even the bulkiest devices in the dedicated TSA-friendly compartment.
+And it is carry-on sized, so it’s also one of the best travel backpacks under $50 to get.

 One thing I really love about this backpack is the backpanel.
 With thick padding and breathable mesh all over it, the Ambor backpack will be very comfortable to wear regardless of the temperature outside.
 There’s also a sternum strap that will hold the adjustable shoulder straps in place, and help keep the load away from your torso.